Mads Gilbert: 2014 Israeli ban on entering the Gaza Strip

 Labour Party secretary Raymond Johansen said that "Israel's punishment of medical staff who make a vital contribution in a war situation seems like a desperate act."

-The Israeli government later explained that the ban imposed on Gilbert did not regard the Gaza Strip, but rather Israel, where his presence is regarded as constituting a security problem and that the ban from entering Israel is not necessarily permanent.
+The Israeli government later said that the ban imposed on Gilbert was not necessarily permanent and did not apply to the Gaza Strip, but only to Israel, where it regarded his presence as a security problem.
 Given the Egyptian closure of the Rafah passage, the only way to access the Gaza Strip is via an Israeli point of entry, the Israeli newspaper Haaretz commented.
 Emmanuel Nachson, spokesperson for the Israeli Foreign Ministry, however claimed that Gilbert was "welcome in Israel", contradicting other claims by Israel.
 He also denied reports that Gilbert was banned for life from Gaza, saying it was "not permanent".

 Boycott of Médecins Sans Frontières

 Gilbert criticized and encouraged people to boycott Médecins Sans Frontières in 2006 for not taking a position on conflicts, saying he would "not give a dime" to the annual Norwegian TV-aksjonen, a national collection charity of the state broadcaster NRK.

 Previously, in 2001, the leader of the Norwegian branch of Médecins Sans Frontières had sharply criticised Gilbert for voicing support to the 11 September terror attacks, stating that doctors with "such attitudes" could "never become a member of the organisation".
 On being a doctor as well as a politician, Gilbert has said the two roles are indistinguishable, and that "there is little in medicine that isn't politics".

 Gilbert also worked against the training of new Norwegian medical personnel assigned to the ISAF forces in Afghanistan.
 His activism resulted in the ceasing of training of medical personnel at his medical department, and a following shortfall of qualified doctors in both the Norwegian military force and humanitarian effort in Afghanistan.